proyecto26/MyBot/README.md

 - Translate services.
 - Telemetry.
 Information about the service is collected, such as the number of requests, messages that have failed, etc.

-## Bot Developer SDKs
+## Bot Builder
-SKDs for .NET, NodeJS or using REST APIs.
+SDKs for .NET, NodeJS or we can use REST APIs to create and debug bots.
+It also includes the **Bot Framework Emulator** to test our bots and the Channel Inspector to preview the user experience of our bot on different channels.
-Integrate external services and Manage the conversation using LUIS system - Language Understanding Intelligent Service.
+Integrate external services and Manage the conversation using LUIS (Language Understanding Intelligent Service).

 # Microsoft Cognitive Services